cloudflare/cloudflare-docs/content/durable-objects/learning/access-durable-object-from-a-worker.md

 ## 1. Create Durable Object IDs

-There are three approaches to create Durable Object IDs.
+There are three methods to create Durable Object IDs.
 You can choose to:

 - Generate IDs randomly.
 - Derive IDs from names.
 - Parse previously-created IDs from strings.

-All three approaches will allow you to create Durable Object IDs.
+All three methods will allow you to create Durable Object IDs.

 ### Generate IDs randomly